phbuech/ema2wav/README.md

 ## 4. TODO

-* Downsampling of WAVE files including the audio signal and the POS data
 * add a dropdown menu for the parameters of interest in the GUI
 * add a progress bar
 * create .exe and .dmg files